noaione/yuusha-shoukan-ln/sources/v12/chapter1.md

 the thunderous roar upon their impact to the ground finally resounded, which signaled the two to move away from each other.

-(...I have more magic and pure power,she has superior magic manipulation capabilities and techniques, and we are almost even in speed and reaction time.
+(...I have more magic and pure power, she has superior magic manipulation capabilities and techniques, and we are almost even in speed and reaction time.
 ...)